Bhagath118/DL-Transfer-Learning/README.md

 # DL- Developing a Neural Network Classification Model using Transfer Learning

+## AIM
+To develop an image classification model using transfer learning with VGG19 architecture for the given dataset.

+## Problem Statement and Dataset

+Develop an image classification model using transfer learning with VGG19 architecture for the given Chip data provided along the reposistory.

+## Neural Network Model

+## DESIGN STEPS
+### STEP 1:

+Import required libraries and define image transforms.

+### STEP 2:

+Load training and testing datasets using ImageFolder.

+### STEP 3:

+Visualize sample images from the dataset.

+### STEP 4:

+Load pre-trained VGG19, modify the final layer for binary classification, and freeze feature extractor layers.

 ### STEP 5:

 Define loss function (CrossEntropyLoss) and optimizer (Adam).
 Train the model and plot the loss curve.